 An important issue for psoriasis patients and the health care system as a whole is that of biosimilars.
-These are drugs that are almost exact copies of biologic drugs (reference biologic) whose patents have expired and which cost less than biologics.
+These are drugs (formerly known as subsequent-entry biological drugs) that are almost exact copies of biologic drugs (reference biologic) whose patents have expired and which cost less than biologics.